ngrok/ngrok-docs/docs/integrations/datadog/event-destination.md

 ## **Step 2**: Create an Event Subscription {#create-event-subscription}

-1. Using a browser, go to the [ngrok dashboard](https://dashboard.ngrok.com) and navigate to <strong>Events</strong> on the left hand navigation and select <strong>Create Subscription</strong>.
+1. Using a browser, go to the [ngrok dashboard](https://dashboard.ngrok.com) and navigate to **Events** on the left hand navigation and select **Create Subscription**.

     ![ngrok event subscription](img/event_sub.png)

-2. Within the Event Subscription configuration, provide a description for the event and within the sources tab select <strong>Add Source</strong> to pick and choose which events you would like to send to Datadog.<br></br><br></br>
+2. Within the Event Subscription configuration, provide a description for the event and within the sources tab select **Add Source** to pick and choose which events you would like to send to Datadog.

-Once complete, select <strong>Add Event Sources</strong> to confirm your selections.
+Once complete, select **Add Event Sources** to confirm your selections.

 ![ngrok event sources](img/event_sources.png)